 Due to the prestigious nature of all the work produced by Benjamin James Ryan all pieces produced are assayed and regulated by the Worshipful Company of Goldsmiths’ London Assay office.

 The Goldsmiths’ Company has been trading since 1300 and offer independent assessment ensuring the purity of the metals used.
 It is these tests that are carried out that are indicated through the marks struck.

 The Images below represent the four assay offices of Great Britain: from left to right, the leopard’s head of London, the anchor of Birmingham, the Yorkshire rose of Sheffield, and the castle of Edinburgh.

-The bottom example shows the extra marks that can also be struck… the lion passant symbol indicating Sterling silver, and the (a) the date mark (lowercase (a) for ’2000′).
+The bottom example shows the full UK traditional marks that can be struck… the lion passant symbol indicates sterling silver, and the (a) is the date mark (lowercase (a) for the year ’2000′).

 For further information on hallmarking in relation to the Hallmarking Act 1973 Diamond Guidance